kkubicki/ha-energetyczny-kompas-calendar/README.md

-# Energetyczny Kompas
+# Energetyczny Kompas Calendar
 ![Energetyczny Kompas logo](logo.png)

-**Energetyczny Kompas** is a Home Assistant custom component that integrates data from [Energetyczny Kompas](https://www.energetycznykompas.pl).
+**Energetyczny Kompas Calendar** is a Home Assistant custom component that integrates data from [Energetyczny Kompas](https://www.energetycznykompas.pl).
 It fetches electricity demand and usage recommendations and displays them in your Home Assistant calendar.

 ## Installation